Coregonus fontanae: Taxonomy and evolution

 The existence of two forms of vendace-like whitefish in Lake Stechlin was noted by G. Bauch in 1953 and A. K. Awand and colleagues in the 1990s.
 During Maurice Kottelat and Jörg Freyhof's survey of the freshwater fish of Europe, the taxonomic status of the deviating form was more closely examined, and Freyhof with M. Schulz described it as a separate species on the basis of its spring spawning season and small size.
 They named it in honor of German literary figure Theodor Fontane, whose last completed novel, Der Stechlin, used Lake Stechlin's landscape as a backdrop.

 The Stechlin cisco represents the extreme of a pattern of cisco adaptive radiations into dwarf, spring-spawning, cold-tolerant forms in northern European lakes after the last glacial period 12,000 years ago.
 The results of this evolution in various lakes were formerly considered to be single species, Coregonus trybomi, but mitochondrial DNA, allozyme and microsatellite DNA studies show that the spring-spawning populations in various lakes each evolved independently from the vendace.
 Another similar pair is found in the German lake Breiter Luzin, 30 km from the Großer Stechlinsee, involving C. albula and Coregonus lucinensis.
 Genetic differences between the sympatric morphs within each German lake, and between populations of different lakes, are minimal.

 Distribution

 This species is restricted to the Großer Stechlinsee (also called Lake Stechlin), near the town of Stechlin in the north of Brandenburg state in Germany.
 Lake Stechlin is a deep, cool, chalky, oligotrophic lake of recent glacial origin.
 Lake Stechlin has an area of 4.3 km2 and reaches a maximum depth of 68 m and a mean depth of 22.8 m.
 In Lake Stechlin, this species and the vendace (Coregonus albula) make up 95 percent of the fish biomass.
 Lake Stechlin is part of Stechlin-Ruppiner Land Nature Park.
-The IUCN Red List considers the species to be Critically Endandgered.
+The IUCN Red List considers the species to be Critically Endangered.